centreon/centreon-plugins/doc/en/developer/tutorial-api.md

     # All options here stick to what the centreon::plugins::http module needs to establish a connection
     # You don't have to specify all options from the http module, only the one that the user may want to tweak for its needs
     $options{options}->add_options(arguments => {
-        # One the left it's the option name that will be used in the command line.
+        # On the left it's the option name that will be used in the command line.
 The ':s' at the end is to
         # define that this options takes a value.
-        # On the right, it's the code name for this option, optionnaly you can define a default value so the user
+        # On the right, it's the code name for this option, optionally you can define a default value so the user
         # doesn't have to set it
          'hostname:s'           => { name => 'hostname' },
          'proto:s'              => { name => 'proto', default => 'https' },